NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- How do the accessibility of digital resources and implementation of the FAIR and CARE principles enhance the involvement of marginalized communities in the open science framework?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
+- Explain how the accessibility of digital resources enhances the implementation of open science practices
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Define how the FAIR principles are used to guide open data practices
+- Describe how the CARE principles provide a framework that supports marginalized individuals and communities in regaining control over their materials

 ::::::::::::::::::::::::::::::::::::::::::::::::